Jersey Shore (TV series): Jersey Shore house

 The Jersey Shore house is the name given to the house used on MTV show Jersey Shore.
 Located in Seaside Heights, the house was used during the first season, starting on December 3, 2009, and was used on the show in four out of the six seasons, the exceptions being season 2 (Miami Beach, Florida) and season 4 (Florence, Italy).
 Since the show's cancellation, the house is currently being rented out for days at a time; it was reported in 2018 that the house was renting for $1,200 a night.

 The house was characterized by its unique decor and the hot tub.
 During the filming of Jersey Shore, the house was decorated with Scarface posters and Cadillac symbols and wheels.
 The house is also home to the duck phone, a home telephone in the form of a mallard duck.
 All of the furniture that is seen on the show was brought in by the production company, including the hot tub, for which they needed a permit from Seaside Heights when filming.

 Employment

 While staying in Seaside Heights, NJ, the cast worked at a local boardwalk store, the "Shore Store", which was owned by Danny and Paul Merk.
 Danny was also the landlord of the cast's summer house.
 He described Mike Sorrentino, a self-proclaimed slacker, as the laziest guy in the world.
 However, he added that Mike was the most talented when it came to sales.
 The cast started off earning $10 an hour, receiving $20 an hour by the end of the series.

-The Miami season saw the group working at the Lecca Lecca Gelato Caffé situated in South Beach.
+The Miami season (second season) saw the group working at the Lecca Lecca Gelato Caffé situated in South Beach.
 Producers decided on the location due to its Italian roots.
 The cast "slaved over cold gelato", working four-hour shifts.

 In Florence, the cast worked at the O'Vesuvio pizza parlor located near the Uffizi Gallery.